Set Up a Visit

 - The AnnArbor.com online (A link to jobs, places to see, news, apartment rentals and much more)

-- Designated visitor parking is available in some University lots.
+- Visitor Parking: Designated visitor parking is available in some University lots.
 Check signs posted at the entrances to the lots.

-- Handicapped parking is provided in all University-operated lots and structures.
+- Handicapped Parking: Designated spots are provided in all University-operated lots and structures.
 E-mail email@example.com to obtain the required pass.

-- Faculty/staff designations, metered parking, loading zones and other parking regulations are enforced at all times.
+- Enforcement: Faculty/staff designations, metered parking, loading zones and other parking regulations are enforced at all times.

-- For additional information about parking on campus, visit the Parking and Transportation Services Web site.
+- Additional information: To learn more about parking on campus, visit the Parking and Transportation Services Web site.

 View School of Natural Resources and Environment in a larger map